danspielman/Laplacians.jl/docs/src/index.md

 ## Current Development Version

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.3.0

+This version is compatible with Julia 1.7, but not earlier versions.
+We do not presently have a version that works with Julia 1.6, and we'll try to fix that.

 # Version 1.2.0